kitten/kitten.sh/pages/parser-generator-dsl/index.md

 To me, nothing exemplifies this **omnipresence of parsers** more than ["Babel Macros"](https://github.com/kentcdodds/babel-plugin-macros), which is a Babel plugin that in itself runs other plugins, which are embedded in special npm packages, called "macros".
 Very meta.
-With macros, a package can feasibly appear as if it was just a JS library, but use the full power of compile-time transpilation without us having to update our Babel config.
+With macros, a package can feasibly appear as if it was just a JS library but use the full power of compile-time transpilation without us having to update our Babel config.
 For example, `eval.macro` evaluates JS code inside tagged template literals during compile-time.
-**Tagged template literals** were actually even meant for embedding domain specific languages ("DSLs") into JavaScript, as Dr. Axel Rauschmayer writes [in his post on them](https://2ality.com/2011/09/quasi-literals.html):
+**Tagged template literals** were even meant for embedding domain-specific languages ("DSLs") into JavaScript, as Dr. Axel Rauschmayer writes [in his post on them](https://2ality.com/2011/09/quasi-literals.html):